 The main tips that I can give you are:

-- Turn your oven down to recommended temp the minute the meringue goes in the oven.
+Turn your oven down to recommended temperature the minute the meringue goes in the oven.
 Low and slow is key to keeping the meringue pure white and crisp.

 What are other flavour combinations can I add to a pavlova?